tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ## Pro tips/recommendations

-- While performing the calibration, it is required that all the reflectors are at the same height, which also match the radar.
+- While performing the calibration, it is required that all radar reflectors and the radar itself lie on the same plane.
+The lidar does not have the same limitation.
 - During calibration, place the reflectors at various distances and ensure that the center of the radar reflector faces the radar sensor.
 - The calibration area is recommended to setup like the image below.